UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 printf("y = %f\n", y);
 ```

+Note the result is rounded because we used an integer divide.
 We can correct this by typecasting the integers into doubles before the calculation is performed:

 ```C++
 int p = 123;